CZ-NIC/mininterface/docs/Interfaces.md

 ## `TextInterface`

 Plain text only interface with no dependency as a fallback.
+The non-interactive session becomes interactive if possible but there is no mouse support.
 Does not clear whole screen as TextualInterface if it suits better your program flow.

-When used in a with statement, the non-interactive session becomes interactive if possible, see the Mininterface [enter][mininterface.Mininterface.__enter__] method.

 # `WebInterface` or 'web'